Home / Programme / Speakers

 Professor, Graduate School of Education

-Toru Iiyoshi is Deputy Executive Vice President for Education, and Director and a professor at the Center for the Promotion of Excellence in Higher Education of Kyoto University.
-He also serves as Executive Director of KyotoUx, the institutional MOOC (Massive Open Online Courses) initiative in partnership with edX.
+Toru Iiyoshi is Director and a professor at the Center for the Promotion of Excellence in Higher Education of Kyoto University.
+He is Executive Director of KyotoUx, the institutional MOOC (Massive Open Online Courses) initiative in partnership with edX.
+He also served as Deputy Executive Vice President for Education (2015-2020).

-Dr Iiyoshi works with various international and national initiatives, projects, and organizations in an advisory role to provide vision and leadership in the development and distribution of innovative educational technology.
+Dr. Iiyoshi works with various international and national initiatives, projects, and organizations in an advisory role to provide vision and leadership in innovative educational development, open education, and future higher education systems.
 Previously, he was a senior scholar and Director of the Knowledge Media Laboratory at the Carnegie Foundation for the Advancement of Teaching, and Senior Strategist in the Office of Educational Innovation and Technology at Massachusetts Institute of Technology.

 Vice Provost (Teaching Innovation & Quality)